Chris-Cherry/Projects/README.md

 #### 1. Get Cramer's historic market picks.
 Target date: 9/1/18

-Plan (8/10/18):

 There is an excellent repository of Cramer's stock recommendations (CSRs) all the way through 2006 on seekingalpha.
 My first attempt will be to scrape the website and get a complete list of all of his bull and bear recommendations.
 If I can't figure that out, I will simply construct a data set by hand selecting all recommendations within a given time length (i.e. 1 week or so) evenly spaced from the beginning to the end of his recommendations.

-Results (8/23/18, written 9/19/18):
+Results:

 After trying many scraping options, I did finally figure out how to successfuly scrape seekingalpha.
 I ended up having to try various techniques (including Spyder, BeautifulSoup4, and Selenium all with various lists of proxy IPs but none of the above worked.
 Finally, I learned that I could do local redirection with TOR and point firefox at the local redirection.
 This ended up working but will require configuration on your end to work with the script.
 I leave that up to you.
 All in all, I was able to get a complete list of all ticker symbols from Cramer's 'Lightning Round' picks that are available on seekingalpha (which appears to be from June, 2005 onwards).

 #### 2. Plot mean changes in stock price as a function of time since his recommendation.
 Target date: 10/1/18

-Plan (8/10/18):

 Once we have a list of CSRs by date, we need to see how they compare to the market as a function of time after recommendation.
 In specific, I want to plot CSRs returns day by day after recommendation.
 It has been shown that there is a small surge in price the day after Cramer recommends a stack (~1%) but no one seems to have looked at how it tracks over time.
 As the goal is to see if we can beat an SNP500 index fund, the returns will be normalized against one.
 Finally, we can pick an optimal sell time to harvest the temporary surge in prices (if one exists).

 It would also be interesting to see if/how CSR returns vary as a function of date.
 It may be the case that CSR had a large impact on the market when his show was newer and less people relied on the internet for information and the effect has tapered off to date.
 Average returns by date of recommendation can be plotted to see if that's the case.

-Results(9/2/18, written 9/19/18):

-As a quick note, this section will likely continually be updated as I think of new ways that I want to look at the data.
-As a preliminary look, I did exactly what I described in the plan section.
+Results:

 For each stock recommendation that is a.) in my market data set and b.) has at least 60 days of performance data from the recommendation date, I directly compared performance to the SNP500.
 I then plotted the mean return for CSR normalized against SNP500 performance within the same period as the recommendation (below).

 ![Image not supported by browser](MadMoneyMaybes/csr_performance_by_day.png)